hereforthezoo/Zooey/content/three-subtle-ways-to-show-your-zoo-pride.md

 There's many many ways in which you can actually start building up courage, setting down your foot (or paw) and tell a group of anti-zoo haters to shut up and mind their own business.
 And while we all aspire and sometimes even fantasize with that very moment, we are fully aware that it often takes time and effort to be able to do so.
 No worries, we'll discuss this matter in future articles at Zooey!

 In the interim, however, there's one thing everyone of us can do most times: ignore the hate and ignore or refuse any provocations by haters to publicly pick their side.
-When there's drama (especially in the furry fandom), 99% there's no need to say "I don't condone this" or something similar just because the hate-brigade is pressuring you into giving in to their social blackmail.
+When there's drama (especially in the furry fandom), 99% of the time there's no need to say "I don't condone this" or something similar just because the hate-brigade is pressuring you into giving in to their social blackmail.

 This advice is especially important for our allies who often find themselves in a tough position when the anti-zoo rethoric makes its way across social networks.
 In such a case or if you yourself as a zoo have a public account: don't panic!